- Indoor Air Quality

 - Title IX Provisions

 Albany Area Schools strives to provide the safest and most productive learning environment for its students and staff.
 Because the air we breathe is so critical, the District has contracted with IEA to develop and maintain an Indoor Air Quality Management Plan to ensure any issues related to indoor air quality are examined and addressed as quickly as possible.
-Any issues or concerns should be directed to Dean Mitchell at 320-845-2171.
+Any issues or concerns should be directed to Matt Abraham at 320-845-2171.

 The Protection of Pupil Rights Amendment (PPRA), requires the Albany School District to notify you and allow you to opt your child out of participating in certain school activities.
 These activities may include student surveys, collection, disclosure or use of student information for making surveys, and certain physical exams and screenings.
 At this time, the Albany School District has not scheduled any of the above activities.
 If any surveys or activities are scheduled after the school year starts, the Albany School District will provide parents, within a reasonable period of time prior to the administration, notification and be provided an opportunity to opt their child out, as well as an opportunity to review the surveys.